-For an outstanding analysis of the rulings and of the IRS's views about trust commutations, see Ed Morrow, Potential Income Tax Disasters for Early Trust Terminations, LEIMBERG EST. PL.
-NEWSLETTERS #2753 (October 9, 2019) (hereinafter "Morrow, Early Trust Terminations") and Steven Gorin, Structuring Ownership of Privately-Owned Businesses: Tax and Estate Planning Implications, ¶II.J.18 (2019) (available from author).
+For an outstanding analysis of the rulings and of the IRS's views about trust commutations, see Ladson Boyle, Howard Zaritsky & Ryan Wallace, The Uniform Basis Rules and Terminating Interests in Trusts Early, REAL PROP., TR. & EST. L.J.
+1 (Spring 2020) (hereinafter "Boyle, Zaritsky & Wallace, Uniform Basis Rules"); Ed Morrow, Potential Income Tax Disasters for Early Trust Terminations, LEIMBERG ESTATE PLANNING NEWSLETTERS #2753 (October 9, 2019) (hereinafter "Morrow, Early Trust Terminations"), and Steven Gorin, Structuring Ownership of Privately-Owned Businesses: Tax and Estate Planning Implications, ¶II.J.18 (2019) (available from author).

 - b.
 Taxpayers Requested Gain Ruling.
 That the taxpayers requested the IRS to rule that the parties would all have capital gain treatment resulting from the termination is most unusual.
 Informal indications are that an IRS representative suggested that ordinary income might result, so the taxpayers sought a ruling at least to limit the exposure to long-term capital gain treatment. - c.
 General Non-Recognition Treatment for Trust Distributions, Including at Termination of the Trust, and for Trust Severances.
 Trust distributions, including distributions on the termination of a trust, are generally not treated as sale or exchange taxable events.
 See §643(e)(trust distributions in kind have carryover basis unless gain is recognized); Pierson v.
 Commissioner, 253 F.2d 928 (3rd Cir.
 1958).
 Exceptions exist, under which trust distributions may have tax implications.
 For example, established law makes clear that distributing appreciated property in satisfaction of a pecuniary amount results in gain (generally referred to as Kenan gain) to the trust.
-In addition, a non pro rata distribution of assets to beneficiaries when neither the trust instrument nor "local law" authorizes non pro rata distributions is treated as a deemed pro rata distribution by the beneficiaries.
+In addition, a non pro rata distribution of assets to beneficiaries when neither the trust instrument nor "local law" authorizes non pro rata distributions is treated as a deemed pro rata distribution to beneficiaries followed by exchanges by the beneficiaries, resulting in gain recognition by the beneficiaries.
 Rev. Rul.
 69-486, 1969-2 C.B.
 159.